yaakov123/arachne/README.md

 1. You run the proxy locally and configure your browser/system to use it.
 2. The proxy intercepts traffic and emits events to plugins.
-3. The recorder plugin writes a normalized NDJSON log to disk for later analysis.

 ## Getting Started